MoeRichert-USDA/scinet-geospatial-site/pages/home.md

 calendar:
   title: "Workshop Itinerary"
-  text: "<b>Please register for sessions by 8/22/2022 using the links at the bottom of this page.</b> </br> The Zoom join details are different for each session."
+  text: "<b>Please click on the session names below to learn more about each session.</b> </br> The Zoom join details are different for each session and sent after registration."
   text-href: /registration
   button: "See the Full Calendar"
   href: /events/upcoming